-A Hand Blender is one of my favorite trusty kitchen tools to work with.
-Sometimes called an immersion blender, this versatile appliance can be used to blend, whisk, emulsify, and puree soups and sauces.
-It’s different from a regular sized counter blender because it blends smaller amounts of food directly in the bowl.
+A Hand Blender is one of my favorite trusty kitchen tools.
+Sometimes called an immersion blender, this versatile appliance can blend, whisk, emulsify, and puree soups and sauces.
+It’s different from a regular-sized counter blender because it directly blends smaller amounts of food in the bowl.

-Making smoothies or large batches of soup can be done in a short amount of time, with little elbow grease needed on your part.
+Making smoothies or large batches of soup can be done quickly, with little elbow grease needed.
 And for emulsifying salad dressing, it's a snap!

 Using a hand blender is easy and mess-free.
-No longer do I have to transfer the contents of a soup or sauce to a food processor—often making a mess in the process— now I simply bring the hand blender right to the pot and plug it in.
+For example, I no longer have to transfer the contents of a soup or sauce to a food processor—often making a mess in the process— now I bring the hand blender right to the pot and plug it in.

-The clean-up process is a heck of a lot easier because you don’t have to rinse off a separate bowl.
+The clean-up process is a lot easier because you don’t have to rinse off a separate bowl.
 An added benefit is that most hand blenders these days detach at the base, allowing you to toss the appliance right into the dishwasher.

-I recently replaced my old Braun model with a Cuisinart Smart Stick that came with some additional whisking and blending attachments.
-The smart stick has a powerful stainless steel blade and a comfort handle that makes it easy to control the appliance in the bowl.
+I recently replaced my old Braun model with a Cuisinart Smart Stick with additional whisking and blending attachments.
+The smart stick has a powerful stainless steel blade and a comfortable handle that makes it easy to control the appliance in the bowl.

 What To Look For

-Here are some important features to look for when considering purchasing your own hand blender:
+Here are some essential features to look for when considering purchasing your hand blender:

-Power - If you puree a lot of soups and vegetables, you want a hand blender that won’t die on you after a few heavy-duty uses.
+Power - If you puree many soups and vegetables, you want a hand blender that won’t die on you after a few heavy-duty uses.
 You might have to puree a gallon of soup or puree the vegetables in a Dutch Oven pot roast recipe to make a sauce, and you want a hand blender that is up for the task.

-Find a hand blender that is around 200-220 watts.
-If you’re looking for something primarily to make smoothies or frozen drinks, I suggest you shoot for a counter blender instead with at least 500 watts and an ice-crushing blade.
+You can find a hand blender that is around 200-220 watts.
+However, if you’re looking for something primarily to make smoothies or frozen drinks, I suggest you shoot for a counter blender instead with at least 500 watts and an ice-crushing blade.
 Otherwise, you might overextend a hand blender’s capability.

 Cord or No Cord?

 When I purchased my first hand blender, cordless ones weren’t available yet.
-Cordless models are a great idea and much more convenient, but you do loose a little power when the appliance isn’t plugged into the wall.
+Cordless models are a great idea and much more convenient, but you lose a little power when the appliance isn’t plugged into the wall.

-If you choose a cordless model, remember that the hand blender might be a little heavier in your grip because of the extra weight of the battery pack.
-The downside of using a blender with a cord is that although you get the most power, the cord can sometimes get in the way as you are working.
+If you choose a cordless model, remember that the hand blender might be a little heavier in your grip because of the battery pack's extra weight.
+The downside of using a blender with a cord is that although you get the most power, the cord can sometimes get in the way as you work.
 So, it’s up to you which one you prefer.

-But I suggest a hand blender with a cord so you can maximize your voltage power.
+But I suggest a hand blender with a cord to maximize your voltage power.

 The hand blender should feel good in your grip and not too heavy.
-The cord should extend away from the appliance so it doesn't get in your way.
+The cord should extend away from the appliance to avoid getting in your way.
 The price for a hand blender is generally around $30, depending on how fancy the stick is.

-Some models come with lots of extra attachments that you may or may not need.
-If you already own a food processor, there may be no need for a chopping blade or chopper/grinder attachment.
-And let's face it, a hand blender chopping blade is not going to do the work of a standard food processor.
+Some models come with many extra attachments you may or may not need.
+For example, if you own a food processor, there may be no need for a chopping blade or chopper/grinder attachment.
+And let's face it; a hand blender chopping blade will not do the work of a standard food processor.

 An advantage of a hand blender is clean up.
-You can wash it under warm water right in the sink (unplugged of course) and some of the new models have detachable shafts that are dishwasher safe.
+You can wash it under warm water right in the sink (unplugged, of course), and some of the new models have dishwasher-safe detachable shafts.

 Warning: Although hand blenders are relatively compact appliances that look like harmless kitchen toys, these things have sharp blades and a good amount of power.
-If you’re going anywhere near the blade to unclog or clean it, make sure the blender is unplugged.
+Please ensure the blender is unplugged if you go anywhere near the blade to unclog or clean it.

-Hand blenders are extremely user-friendly, but keep these things away from kids!
+Hand blenders are incredibly user-friendly, but keep these things away from kids!